 7. Set Personal Goals and Chase Them

 An absolute staple in the skillset of successful people is the ability to turn dreams into reality.
 Taking a concept from its home, inside your head, and chipping away at every little bit of it, until you have a tangible, existent, object is an unparalleled joy.

 Essential in this process is the setting of clear personal goals.
 Maybe you need a notebook, or a planner, or a whiteboard.
-But put your goals down somewhere you can see them, it’ll remind you to work towards them and lets you know that through the simple act of putting pen to paper you are have already started to turn thoughts into reality.
+But put your goals down somewhere you can see them, it’ll remind you to work towards them and let you know that through the simple act of putting pen to paper you have already started to turn thoughts into reality.

 8. Have Multiple Incomes

 Never have all your eggs in one basket.
 It’s an oldie, but a goldie.
-With “gig-based economy” being heard every third word on the news, diversifying your income has become the fresh new thing to be touted as a golden step on the path to success.
+With the “gig-based economy” being heard every third word on the news, diversifying your income has become a fresh new thing to be touted as a golden step on the path to success.
 Essential to this is building your skills and then acting on your new and improved skill set.

 It is never too late to start investing either.
 But do so wisely.

 9. Be Frugal Not Stingy

 There is a world of difference between frugality and stinginess.
 Frugality is a developed habit based on not spending money unnecessarily.
 Stinginess is a miserly connection to money purely in the hopes of amassing enough gold coins to bathe in.